-If you believe you are a victim of wrongful discharge and you do not know where to turn for help, be sure to reach out to a dedicated Beaufort wrongful termination attorney at Shelly Leeke Law Firm.
+If you believe you are a victim of wrongful discharge and you do not know where to turn for help, be sure to reach out to a dedicated South Carolina wrongful termination lawyer at Shelly Leeke Law Firm.
 You may have the right to financial compensation, job reinstatement, and other benefits.
 Further discuss the specific details of your case when you contact us for a free consultation.

 Defining Wrongful Termination